addiscent/vagrant-ruby-rails/README.md

 #### Guest VBox "/vagrant/" Subdirectory

 The _guest-vbox_ "/vagrant/" subdirectory is created by _Vagrant_ during construction of the _guest-vbox_.
 Upon loading, "/vagrant/" is sync'd by _VirtualBox_ to a directory you created earlier on the _host_ file system, the one (herein) named ".../vagrant-ruby/".
-Due to the _VirtualBox_ sync, _guest-vbox_ "/vagrant/" and _host_ ".../vagrant-ruby/" are effectively "mapped into" a single directory.
+The result of the _VirtualBox_ sync is that _guest-vbox_ "/vagrant/" and _host_ ".../vagrant-ruby/" are effectively "mapped into" a single directory.
 You can observe evidence of that by entering the following command :

 > $ ls -l /vagrant

 Note that the _guest-vbox_ _Vagrantfile_ and _.sh_ provisioning _BASH_ files, among others, are listed.

-        -rw-rw-r-- 1 ckt admins 1.1K Apr  9 16:19 LICENSE
+        -rw-rw-r-- 1 user group 1.1K Apr  9 16:19 LICENSE

-        -rw-rw-r-- 1 ckt admins 1.1K Apr  9 18:46 rails421-inst.sh
+        -rw-rw-r-- 1 user group 1.1K Apr  9 18:46 rails421-inst.sh

-        -rw-rw-r-- 1 ckt admins  24K Apr 10 18:13 README.md
+        -rw-rw-r-- 1 user group  24K Apr 10 18:13 README.md

-        -rw-rw-r-- 1 ckt admins  110 Apr  9 17:18 ruby221-inst.sh
+        -rw-rw-r-- 1 user group  110 Apr  9 17:18 ruby221-inst.sh

-        -rw-rw-r-- 1 ckt admins  375 Apr  9 16:19 rvm-inst.sh
+        -rw-rw-r-- 1 user group  375 Apr  9 16:19 rvm-inst.sh

-        -rw-rw-r-- 1 ckt admins 3.2K Apr  9 20:30 Vagrantfile
+        -rw-rw-r-- 1 user group 3.2K Apr  9 20:30 Vagrantfile

 These are the same files you placed into ".../vagrant-ruby/" after you created it, when beginning installation of this product.